BioInfoAPS/BioInfoAPS.github.io/_episodes/04-parse.md

 ~~~
 {: .output}

-> The example above is for demonstration purpose and the actual output will be
+> The output above is for demonstration purpose and the real output may look different.
-> different from the example.
 {: .notes}

-> ##When to use SLURM?
+> ## When to use SLURM?
 > We are not using SLURM for this job because it is fast and not resource intensive.
 > Use SLURM for resource intensive or time-consuming tasks.
 {: .tips}